1fish2/pyenv_test/README.md

 The key steps are

-    pyenv local 2.7.12  # or another release of Python 2.7 pip install numpy==1.9.2
+    pyenv local 2.7.12          # pyenv-install Python 2.7.*
+    pip install numpy==1.9.2    # pip-install numpy 1.9 or 1.10
+    python -c "import numpy"    # try to load numpy

-It completes normally but sets up "import numpy" for failure unless you included the install option `--no-binary :all:` (or omitted the numpy version 1.9.2).
+`pip install` completes normally but sets up "import numpy" for failure unless you either included the install option `--no-binary :all:` or let pip default to numpy version 1.11.

 Similarly,